 Spending and Revenue Graphics

 The Nebraska Legislature has charged the State Treasurer with developing and maintaining this website with information on state receipts, expenditures of state funds, and contracts.
-Nebraska statute authorizes the State Treasurer to include “other relevant information as will further the intent of enhancing the transparency of state government financial operations to its citizens and taxpayers.”
+Nebraska statute authorizes the State Treasurer to include “other relevant information” that “will further the intent of enhancing the transparency of state government financial operations to its citizens and taxpayers.”
 The graphics on this page, produced by the State Treasurer's Office, are intended to enhance transparency in state government financial operations for Nebraskans.

 Top 10 general fund allocations in Nebraska